 Applying to become a Volunteer Examiner (VE):

-You apply to become a volunteer examiner by entering some personal data, such as your name, Amateur call sign, mailing address, and contact information onto a standard form.
-You also certify that certain statements on the form are correct, and that you agree with the terms and conditions detailed on the application form.
+You apply to become a volunteer examiner by entering some personal data, such as your name, Amateur call sign, mailing address, and contact information on a standard form.
+You also certify that certain statements on the form are correct and that you agree with the terms and conditions detailed on the application form.
 You will also need to send us a copy of your current Amateur Radio license.

 Exams are administered by using prepared exam “kits”.
 Each kit contains all the materials needed to administer an exam session, including a step by step guide explaining the process.
-You may access the examiners instruction guide on this web site.
-Click here to view the examiners guide.
+You may access the examiner’s instruction guide on this website.
+Click here to view the examiner’s guide.

 VE Application form:

 The application form for becoming a Volunteer Examiner is available here.
 Please read the remainder of this section, then click on the highlighted marker to move to the page containing both the application form and the 25-question exam, which can be printed on your own printer.
-Be sure you read the form and agree with the conditions it contains before signing the form.
+Be sure you read the form and agree to the conditions it contains before signing the form.
 These conditions are listed under “certification” on the form.
 If you do not agree with these conditions, we cannot accept your application.

 If you wish to apply, please print the application form, sign it (in ink) and mail it in.
 We must have the actual form, with your original signature, to process your application.
 It is not possible to submit an application via e-mail.
 A copy of the VE application form and exam can be obtained immediately.
 Click here to display the VE application form.
 Print a copy on your printer, and mail it to us at the address below:

 Kent Petty, KL5T

 Important!
 We prefer to have a photocopy of your current license.
 However, if you cannot provide a copy, we can check the FCC’s ULS database to verify your information.
 Make sure your information is correct in the ULS system!